Skip to main content

 Not necessarily, though the backing driver often bears more responsibility.
 Circumstances like speed, attention, and other driver's actions all factor into fault.

-Free consultation for parking lot accidents.
+Free intake review for parking lot accidents.

 Related Resources